Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Open Challenges for Cognition Envelopes

 \section{Open Challenges for Cognition Envelopes}

 This paper has presented the notion of Cognition Envelopes as a means for independently checking whether LLM/VLM reasoners produce valid plans.
-We have further demonstrated the effectiveness of a Cognition Envelope based on a probabilistic approach encapsulating uncertainty and resource consumption.
+We have further demonstrated the effectiveness of a Cognition Envelope based on a combination of a probabilistic approach reflecting the likelihood of a person having been in the vicinity of the clue, and a complementary heuristic approach for measuring resource consumption.
 In this section we discuss generalizability of the approach and open challenges for Software Engineering of Cognition Envelopes.